 - Total cost of construction at that time was 1 crore and 35 lakh rupees (Rs.
 13,500,000).

-- Swami Vivekananda was the first Indian to be invited to accept the chair of Oriental Philosophy at Harvard
+- Swami Vivekananda was the first Indian to be invited to accept the chair of Oriental Philosophy at the Harvard University

 - He was also considered a very good singer and a poet.
 By the time of his death, He had composed many songs including his favorite Kali the Mother.